blazegraph/database/bigdata-perf/yago/README.txt

               benchmark against that SPARQL end point.

-- RWStore.properties - configuration properties for a bigdata database instance suitable for YAGO and backed by the RW persistence engine (single machine read/write bigdata database).
+- RWStore.properties - configuration properties for a bigdata database instance suitable for dbpedia and backed by the RW persistence engine (single machine read/write bigdata database).
 This is the recommended database mode.